Close Menu

 MUST READ

-Choosing the right apple tree variety is critical for success in Baltimore’s climate.
-Some varieties are better suited to urban environments and local conditions.
+Choosing the right apple varieties is essential for successful growth in Baltimore’s climate.
+Some varieties are more suited to urban environments and local conditions.

 • Honeycrisp: Known for its crisp texture and sweet flavor.

-• Granny Smith: A tart apple that is excellent for cooking.
+• Granny Smith: A tart apple that thrives in various conditions.

 Urban Watering Strategies for Apple Trees